 Consider it a beginner’s guide that will put you on the right path towards robust data collection and utilization.

-Setting Up Google Analytics: The First Steps
+Setting Up Google Analytics: Your First Steps

-Before you can worry about things like ecommerce attribution, finding insights for CRO, or sharing and visualizing your data, you have to set up Google Analytics the right way to actually collect the data.
+Before you can worry about things like eCommerce attribution, finding insights for CRO, or sharing and visualizing your data, you have to set up Google Analytics the right way to actually collect the data.

 The first thing we need to concern ourselves with is putting the tracking code onto your site to allow data collection.

-- Google Analytics Tracking Code.
-This is the traditional old school way.
+- Google Analytics Tracking Code: This is the traditional old school way.
 You just copy and paste the tracking code on your site.

-- Google Tag Manager (GTM) Script.
-Install the Google Tag Manager script and setup the Pageview tag.
+- Google Tag Manager (GTM) Script: Install the Google Tag Manager script and setup the Pageview tag.

-I highly recommend you use Google Tag Manager.
+(We highly recommend using Google Tag Manager.)